Emil Fuchs (baseball): Life

 Fuchs was born in Hamburg, Germany to Jewish parents, Hermann and Henrietta, but grew up on the Lower East Side of New York.
 He received his LLB degree from New York University, and began practicing law in 1899.
 He was married to Oretta, and the couple had two sons (Job and Robert) and one daughter (Helen A. Meltzer).
 From 1902 to 1910 Fuchs was Deputy Attorney General for New York.

 Career in baseball

 Fuchs was the attorney for John McGraw's New York Giants when he bought the Boston Braves with Christy Mathewson and James McDonough in 1922.
 Mathewson was originally intended to be the principal owner.
-However, Mathewson's precarious health (he'd suffered a severe case of tuberculosis shortly after World War I and never recovered) forced him to turn over the team presidency to Fuchs after the 1923 season.
+However, Mathewson had never recovered from a severe case of tuberculosis shortly after World War I. He died in 1925, leaving Fuchs as president.
 After Jack Slattery quit as manager, Fuchs hired Rogers Hornsby to manage the rest of the 1928 season.
 However, Fuchs was already in financial trouble, and was forced to sell Hornsby to the Chicago Cubs after the season.
 He then took over as his own manager, finishing in last place.
-The Philadelphia Phillies loaned Fuchs $35,000 to keep the Braves solvent.